AndSte01/MMIX-newton/README.md

 `Newton.mms`: The implementation of the algorithm using MMIX assembler

+`Newton_PUSH_POP.mms`: The implementation of the algorithm in MMIX assembler, additionally taking advantage of the integrated stack management of the MMIX.

 ## Running the code
 To run the code you need an MMIX emulator.
 The [MMIX Visual Debugger](https://www.mmix.cs.hm.edu/mmixvd/help/mmixvd.html) ([download](https://www.mmix.cs.hm.edu/mmixvd/index.html)) is recommended for doing so.

 ## Further Information
+In case you are fluent in german the [_MMIX Buch_](https://link.springer.com/book/10.1007/978-3-642-56233-4) (by Anlauf, Bötcher, Ruckert; ISBN : 978-3-540-42408-6) is, thanks to it's easy and clear descriptions, an excellent starting point.
+It includes detailed information about the instruction set, gives examples on how to use it and explains the ideas behind their functionality, often by using illustrative diagrams.

-Some more information about the MMIX and it's architecture can be found at the official [MMIX Website](https://www.mmix.cs.hm.edu/)
+Some more information about the MMIX and it's architecture can be found at the official [MMIX Website](https://www.mmix.cs.hm.edu/).

+For a deeper dive into the architecture it's [definition](https://www.mmix.cs.hm.edu/doc/fasc1.pdf) might be helpful.